 Inheritance Tax: protecting your family’s assets

-With a new Government potentially heralding changes to inheritance tax, make sure to understand your family’s position and the options available to you now.
-Regularly reviewing and updating your Will as circumstances and tax rules change is prudent.
-Ensuring that your Will fully considers charitable gifts, any ISA investments, the family home and your pensions is advisable.
+Changes to how Inheritance Tax works were announced in Labour’s first Budget.
+Make sure you understand your family’s position and the options available to you considering the changes announced on 30 October 2024.
+Regularly reviewing and updating your Will as circumstances and tax rules change is prudent, and ensuring that your Will fully considers charitable gifts, any ISA investments, the family home and your pensions is advisable.

 What is the inheritance tax threshold?